 Quick Tips When Visiting London

 Please do not have any preconceptions about who can violate you by stealing your possessions.
-Stay vigilant and alert.
-Hope you have more success than we did.
+Stay alert.